dobraczka/kiez/README.md

 ## Hubness Reduction
 Hubness is a phenomenon that arises in high-dimensional data and describes the fact that a couple of entities are nearest neighbors (NN) of many other entities, while a lot of entities are NN to no one.
 For entity alignment with knowledge graph embeddings we rely on NN search.
 Hubness therefore is detrimental to our matching results.
-This library is intended to make hubness reduction techniques available to data integration projects that rely on knowledge graph embeddings in their alignment process.
-Furthermore kiez optionally incorporates several approximate nearest neighbor (ANN) libraries, to pair the speed advantage of approximate neighbor search with increased accuracy of hubness reduction.
+This library is intended to make hubness reduction techniques available to data integration projects that rely on (knowledge graph) embeddings in their alignment process.
+Furthermore kiez incorporates several approximate nearest neighbor (ANN) libraries, to pair the speed advantage of approximate neighbor search with increased accuracy of hubness reduction.

 ## Installation
-To install the base package without ANN libraries
+You can install kiez via pip:
 ``` bash
 pip install kiez
 ```